GPurgatorio/Master-Computer-Science-ICT/README.md

 Both SAN and NAS separate the storage from the compute.
 Configure one for all the storage (backup, compression...) and look at it as blocks or files.
 This architecture is failing because of the throughput of the drive (very fast) that saturates the link.

-### HCI (hyperconvergent)
+**HCI (hyperconvergent)**
 Before we talked about three independent units: compute, storage and network.
 With  HCI istead we have boxes (servers) with a little bit of network, drive and compute.

 It's not true that the compute and the drive are completely unrelated and can be completely separated: also the CPUs have their own limits in data processing even if large (risk to waist resources).

 HCI by Nutanix allows to simply add a bit of storage, a bit of compute and a bit of network by buying a server.
 You pay as you grow and lower the risk, since you don't have to make capacity planning.

-#### Discussion
+**Discussion**
 The choice depends also on the kind of data I assume to process (assume at least one: sensors, bank financial data ...).
 For example HCI is not convenient if a want to do archiving because I pay for extra unused CPU.

 It's not enough to say: I take 5 big drives, because their bandwidth can be a bottleneck.

 SAN could be the good solution because it's cheaper.
-SAN can be used with **tiering**: in the first layer I keep SSD "buffers",  in the second layer mechanical drives.
+SAN can be used with tiering: in the first layer I keep SSD "buffers",  in the second layer mechanical drives.
 If I keep a buffer of 1TB I'll have a minute to copy down the buffered data to the mech drives.

 If I consider the text of the exercise, in particular 'towards', as in the sense of "only writing", imagining to have to almost only archive data and read only from time to time, I can actually consider SAN, because if I go hyperconvergent I am paying also for the CPU which might be unused.
 If I instead have a balance between r/w and want a good throughput for both operations, or I have a peek and then a flatter period of time with few action, then I might choose better going hyperconvergent.

-## What should I look for..
+**What should I look for..**
 - Capex Opex
 - Resilience
 - Bandwidth (network, drives)
 - etc...

+## 5) Dimension a hyperconvergent system

+### Question

-## 5 - A service requires a sustained throughput towards the storage of 15 GB/s.
+A service requires a sustained throughput towards the storage of 15 GB/s.
 How would you dimension an hyperconvergent system to ensure it works properly?

+### Solution

 Look first at the network (fabric is the glue of the infrastructure).
 Can't have 100 GBps straight to the server because of spine and leaf, so I have to consider the idea of distribution.